29 July 2019, 11:29

 People want houses that are both move-in-ready and sustainable—so the addition of solar panels will give you even more brownie points with potential buyers.

 As you start on your solar journey, you’ll see lots of options, honestly so many options it can be a little overwhelming.
-Luckily there are some great, free tools out there to help you if you are still trying to figure out what will work best for your house, for your climate, and your price point! is a free, online platform that allows you to connect with an energy advisor who will help you understand your options, and then find licensed professionals in your area for the rest of the process.
+Luckily there are some great, free tools out there to help you if you are still trying to figure out what will work best for your house, for your climate, and your price point!
+Pick My Solar is a free, online platform that allows you to connect with an energy advisor who will help you understand your options, and then find licensed professionals in your area for the rest of the process.
 Pick My Solar typically sees 8 to 12 offers received for each solar installation project from different companies in your area, so you really do get to explore all of your options before you decide on just one!!
-Since it’s all online, you really can just
+Since it’s all online, you really can just “sit back, relax, and go solar!”

 * This article contains affiliate links.
 Which means at no additional cost to you, if you click through and make a purchase, Realty Sage may earn revenue.